 Create your own DIY closet organization plan.
 Increasing the storage capacity of any closet with a closet organization system is an easy do-it-yourself project.
 In most homes and apartments, the typical bedroom closet consists of an inefficient storage arrangement consisting of a single rod for hanging clothing of all types and different lengths, with a shelf above for storing folded items.
 Floor space is used for shoes and other items that accumulate in the bottoms of closets, leaving a lot of wasted storage space that can be utilized much more efficiently.

-A customized DIY closet organizer plans (based on your storage needs) together with a closet organization system helps to maximize the available storage space.
+A customized DIY closet organizer plan (based on your storage needs) together with a closet organization system helps to maximize the available storage space.
 Designing efficient and effective DIY closet organizer plans is easy, and installation requires only a few basic tools and a few hours of time, whether you use purchased kits from a variety of manufacturers or assemble common closet and shelving materials available at home centers.